-Today road transport of liquid CO_2 by tanker truck is common from distribution hubs to industrial consumers.
-Standard sizes for CO_2 semi-trailers are available from different vendors e.g. ASCO [14].
-Trailers with capacities up to 25-30 m3 liquid CO_2 is typical.
-CO_2 semi-trailers are pulled by standard trucks as shown in Figure 7.
+Today road transport of liquid $CO_2$ by tanker truck is common from distribution hubs to industrial consumers.
+Standard sizes for $CO_2$ semi-trailers are available from different vendors e.g., ASCO [14].
+Trailers with capacities up to 25-30 m liquid $CO_2$ is typical. $CO_2$ semi-trailers are pulled by standard trucks as shown in Figure 50.

-With tanker truck, liquid CO_2 is transported at 15-18 bar and -25 to -30°C i.e. the industry standard conditions.
-The density of liquid CO_2 at these conditions is around 1070 kg/m3.
-CO_2 trailer tanks are typically insulated by PUR foam or vacuum insulated to keep the CO_2 cool during transport.
-Trucks are typically not equipped with a re-refrigeration unit, hence temperature and pressure of the CO_2 may rise slightly during transport.
-Truck loading/unloading bays for liquid CO_2 and CO_2 transferring equipment is required at terminals receiving tanker trucks.
+With tanker truck, liquid CO2 is transported at 15-18 bar and -25 to -30°C i.e., the industry standard conditions.
+The density of liquid CO2 at these conditions is around 1070 kg/m.
+CO2 trailer tanks are typically insulated by PUR foam or vacuum insulated to keep the CO2 cool during transport.
+Trucks are typically not equipped with a re-refrigeration unit, hence temperature and pressure of the CO2 may rise slightly during transport.
+Truck load-ing/unloading bays for liquid CO2 and CO2 transferring equipment is required at terminals receiving tanker trucks.
 Standard terminals for truck loading/unloading are commercially available.